 '''

+typedef

+(SaveYourselfRequestProc)(sms_conn,

+manager_data,

-void SaveYourselfRequestProc(sms_conn, manager_data, save_type, shutdown, interact_style, fast, global)
+save_type, shutdown, interact_style, fast, global);

-SmsConn sms conn;

-SmPointer manager data;

-int save_type;

-Bool shutdown;

-int interact_style;

-Bool fast;

-Bool global;

 The session management connection object.

 sms_conn

+manager_data

 Manager data specified when the callback was registered.

-manager_data

 Specifies the type of information that should be saved.

-save type
+save_type

+shutdown

 Specifies if a shutdown is taking place.

-shutdown
+The type of interaction allowed with the user.

+interact_style

+fast

+If True the client should save its state as quickly as possible.

+Controls who gets the "Save Yourself."

+global

 '''

-interact style The type of interaction allowed with the user.

-fast If True, the client should save its state as quickly as possible.

-global Controls who gets the "Save Yourself."